antarctica/bas-style-kit-file-upload-endpoint/README.md

 ### Local development

-To setup a local copy of this API access to this repository and Docker & Docker Compose is required.
+To setup a local copy of this API access to this repository, Docker and Docker Compose are required.

 ```shell
 $ cd bas-style-kit-file-upload-endpoint